DaveyByrnes/pands-project/README.md

 There is much more overlap with the sepal width - with a large cluster of all three classes between 2.5 and 3.5 cm.
 We can see immediately that sepal width is ineffective for discriminating between the classes - and may require better investigation alongside other features; see [scatterplots.](#scatterplots).

+**Petal Length:**

+Here is the clearest separation so far - with Setosa being clearly distinct with no overlap, and the latter classes having very little overlap.
+This will most likely be the best feature to distinguish between the species

+**Petal Width:**

+Observing the last of the four features, the separation here is also excellent.
+It seems the petal length and width seem much better suited for distinguishing the separate classes from each other.
+I want to create a scatterplot for the petals and the sepals to see how the features line up against each other.

 ##### **Scatterplots**